bullhornfixie/three.js-journey-advanced/26-code-structuring-for-bigger-projects/readme.md

 - `constructor()` method is called automatically when a class is instantiated
 - Standard methods need to be explicitly called
 - By using `this.name = name` you are giving the class a property

+### Inheritance
+- `Inheritance` is like creating a class based on another class
+- E.g. you create a house class and you want to create another house but with another floor
+- `class FlyingRobot extends Robot`

+- If you use a method in the child class with the same method name as parent class - it will override base method
+- This is also true with constructor but you have to use `super()`

 ### Modules
 - Used to break down large chunks of javaScript into smaller pieces